Unboxed-Software/solana-course/content/transfer-fee.md

 Now we can run `npm start`.
 We should see the fee vault account created with zero balance.

 ### 5. Create a source account and mint one token
-Now, let's create an account and mint one token to that account.
+Now, let's create an account and mint one token to it.
 The account will act as the source for the transfer transaction.

 ```ts
 async function main(){